Skip to main content

 To truly grasp how inadequate sleep and persistent stress dismantle male hormonal function, we must move beyond the general concept of system disruption and examine the specific biochemical consequences.
 The degradation of the Hypothalamic-Pituitary-Gonadal (HPG) axis is not an abstract event; it is a cascade of measurable changes in hormone concentrations and signaling pathways.

-When this system is compromised, the downstream effects on and overall metabolic health become clinically apparent.
+When this system is compromised, the downstream effects on testosterone levels and overall metabolic health become clinically apparent.
 The key is to understand that these external stressors trigger an internal state of emergency, forcing the body to make a trade-off between survival and optimization.

 How Does Stress Directly Suppress Testosterone?